yinaxu/pediatric-dosing-companion/README.md

 [![Try it now](https://img.shields.io/badge/Try%20it%20now-Live%20Demo-0F6E5E?style=for-the-badge)](https://yinaxu.github.io/pediatric-dosing-companion/)

-A dosing reference for the antibiotics and OTC medications kids get prescribed most often.
+A dosing reference for the antibiotics, OTC medications, and other prescriptions kids get most often, from antiemetics and steroids to seizure and pain medications.
 Enter a weight, and it shows you a safe dose in seconds instead of doing the math by hand.
 Age is optional.

 ## Why this exists